pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 short: |
   Learn how to set up an Elixir cluster and how to deploy a Phoenix application on Amazon EC2.
 The techniques outlined in this article can equally apply to other providers such as Digital Ocean and Linode.

-title: How to set up an Elixir Cluster on Amazon EC2
+title: How to Set up a Distributed Elixir Cluster on Amazon EC2
 ---

 Ask any Elixir aficionado "Why Elixir" and one of the answers that often comes up is "distribution".
 A possible definition of distribution is having multiple computers working together to perform some computation.
 In Elixir terms, it means having multiple _nodes_ connected in a _cluster_.
-Nodes in a cluster are basically an Erlang runtime that can communicate with each other.
+Nodes are basically different Erlang runtimes that communicate with each other.

 Setting up an Elixir cluster on your own machine or local area network (LAN) is usually pretty straightforward.
 I will show you how to set up a cluster on your own machine soon.
 What is slightly more challenging (read: fun!) is having the nodes talk to each other over the internet.
-In this case, you can have nodes that are geographically separated communicating with each other.
+In this case, you can have nodes that are geographically separated nodes communicating with each other.

 I couldn't find a lot of resources on how to set up a geo-distributed cluster, or how to deploy Elixir/Phoenix apps.
-I didn't want to resort to something like Docker because I wanted to see how far I could push Elixir and its tooling.
+I didn't want to resort to something like Docker, because I wanted to see how far I could push Elixir and its tooling.

 ## Outline